 When taxes do kick in, they are hefty.
 The federal estate tax rate is 40%, and New York State has a graduated rate up to about 16%.
 In my experience, tax planning is especially important for single people who cannot take advantage of the “unlimited marital deduction” and for anyone who has wealth levels that would subject them to tax.

 It’s important to get your documents in order with any business or estate planning.
 Contact the law firm of Susan G. Parker, Esq.
-PC (914) 923-1600, to help you organize and plan.
+PC, at (914) 923-1600, to help you organize and plan.